 A $1M SPV with 20% carry on a 10x gross exit pays LPs approximately $8.2M net โ not $10M.
 Most people investing in SPVs have never run this math.

-SPVs (Special Purpose Vehicles) are deal-by-deal investment vehicles that let GPs pool LP capital into a single company.
-They have exploded in popularity โ AngelList alone has facilitated billions in SPV volume โ but the fee structures, carry mechanics, and return modeling are often buried in legal docs most LPs never read closely.
+SPVs (Special Purpose Vehicles) are deal-by-deal investment vehicles โ single-purpose LLCs that pool LP capital into one company, appearing as a single clean line on the cap table.
+They have exploded in popularity โ AngelList alone has facilitated billions in SPV volume across thousands of individual deals โ but the fee structures, carry mechanics, and return modeling are often buried in legal docs most LPs never read closely.
 This post gives you the full SPV calculator framework with real numbers.

 SPV Calculator: The Core Model